Chapter 742-3 Retirement

 The board’s decision shall be the final determination of an application for reconsideration.

-(3) The member shall be advised of the board’s final determination within thirty days after the board’s final action and such notice shall be sent by certified mail, return receipt requested.
-The letter shall include notice of the member’s right to request a new reconsideration, but the board will consider only one application for reconsideration from a member in any calendar year.
+(3) The member shall be advised of the board's final determination within thirty days after the board's final action and such notice shall be sent by certified mail, return receipt requested.
+The letter shall include notice of the member's right to request a new reconsideration, but the board will consider only one application for reconsideration from a member during any twelve-month period.

-(G) Notwithstanding anything herein to the contrary, once a member has deposited, negotiated, or cashed a disability benefit check from OP&F, accepted health care benefits from OP&F from and after the date of the board’s initial determination of disability, or failed to withdraw his/her retirement application, as outlined in rule 742-3-17 of the Administrative Code, that member may not apply for any new, increased, or additional benefit for the disabling condition(s) described in such application, except for a member who is granted an off-duty disability less than the maximum amount permitted under division (D)(4) of section 742.38 or former division (C)(5) of section 742.37 of the Revised Code, or a member who had fewer than twenty-five years of service credit and was granted a partial disability in an amount less than the maximum permitted by division (D)(2) of section 742.38 or former division (C)(3) of section 742.37 of the Revised Code, may apply for an increase in payments to the maximum amount provided by those sections upon evidence of deteriorating earning capacity.
+(G) Notwithstanding anything herein to the contrary, once a member has deposited, negotiated, or cashed a disability benefit check from OP&F, or failed to withdraw his/her disability benefits application, as outlined in rule 742-3-17 of the Administrative Code, that member may not apply for any new, increased, or additional benefit for the disabling condition(s) described in such application, except for a member who is granted an off-duty disability less than the maximum amount permitted under division (D)(4) of section 742.38 or former division (C)(5) of section 742.37 of the Revised Code, or a member who had fewer than twenty-five years of service credit and was granted a partial disability in an amount less than the maximum permitted by division (D)(2) of section 742.38 or former division (C)(3) of section 742.37 of the Revised Code, may apply for an increase in payments to the maximum amount provided by those sections upon evidence of deteriorating earning capacity.
 Any subsequent request by that member shall be treated as a new application under this rule.
-In addition, a member may elect to receive interim payments without waiving the member’s right to appeal a disability award, as provided for in paragraph (E) of this rule.
+In addition, a member may elect to receive interim payments without waiving the member's right to appeal a disability award, as provided for in paragraph (E) of this rule.

 (H) Additional medical treatment:

-(1) As a condition to granting an applicant disability benefits or continuing disability benefits under an existing award, as provided in division (B) of section 742.40 of the Revised Code, the member shall agree in writing on a form provided by the board to obtain any medical treatment recommended by the board’s physician(s) and submit the required medical reports over the course of the treatment period.
+(1) As a condition to granting an applicant disability benefits or continuing disability benefits under an existing award, as provided in division (B) of section 742.40 of the Revised Code, the member shall agree in writing to obtain any medical treatment recommended by the board's physician(s) and submit the required medical reports over the course of the treatment period.

 (2) Such additional medical treatment shall be of common medical acceptance and readily available, and may include, but is not limited to, medicine, alcohol and/or drug rehabilitation, or mechanical devices.

-(a) If the disability benefit recipient fails to comply within the aforementioned ninety day notice period, the suspension of medical expense benefits and disability benefits shall be effective on the first day of the month immediately following the expiration of such notice period until the treatment is obtained, the required report is received by the board, or the board’s physician certifies that the treatment is no longer helpful or advisable.
+If the disability benefit recipient fails to comply within the aforementioned ninety day notice period, the suspension of disability benefits and any health care stipend shall be effective on the first day of the month immediately following the expiration of such notice period until the treatment is obtained, the required report is received by the board, or the board's physician certifies that the treatment is no longer helpful or advisable.

-(b) In the event the disability benefit recipient complies within the aforementioned ninety day notice period or the board’s physician certified that the treatment is no longer helpful or advisable, the fund will not suspend the disability benefit recipient’s medical expense benefits and disability benefits.
+In the event the disability benefit recipient complies within the aforementioned ninety day notice period or the board's physician certified that the treatment is no longer helpful or advisable, OP&F will not suspend the disability benefit recipient's disability benefits and any health care stipend.

-(L) For purposes of determining whether the recipient has refused to comply with the provisions of this division (C)(2) of section 742.40 of the Revised Code and this rule, the fund may conclusively rely upon the fund’s books and records.
+(L) For purposes of determining whether the recipient has refused to comply with the provisions of this division (C)(2) of section 742.40 of the Revised Code and this rule, OP&F may conclusively rely upon its books and records.

-(M) Except as expressly provided in this rule or section 742.40 of the Revised Code, all notices to the disability benefit recipient or applicant shall be either delivered personally, sent by express delivery service, certified mail, or first class U.S. mail, postage prepaid and addressed to the disability benefit recipient at the most recent address set forth in such recipient’s file with the fund, or to such other address as the disability benefit recipient shall thereafter designate by proper notice in accordance with this paragraph.
-All notices to the fund or the board shall be addressed at its principal place of business.
+(M) Except as expressly provided in this rule or section 742.40 of the Revised Code, all notices to the disability benefit recipient or applicant shall be either delivered personally, sent by express delivery service, certified mail, or first class U.S. mail, postage prepaid, and addressed to the disability benefit recipient at the most recent address set forth in OP&F's records.
+All notices to OP&F shall be addressed at its principal place of business.
 Except as otherwise specifically provided for in this rule, notices will be deemed given as of the earlier of:

 (1) The date of actual receipt;